-Always a true “performer”, Lancaster’s background in high school athletics, particularly an early interest in gymnastics, lead to his first career as an acrobatic circus and vaudeville entertainer.
+Always a true “performer”, Lancaster’s background in high school athletics, particularly an early interest in gymnastics, led to his first career as an acrobatic circus and vaudeville entertainer.
 Partnered with lifelong friend (and later frequent co-star) Nick Cravat, as the first half of the flying trapeze act “Lang & Cravat”, the pair were quite successful performing in circuses and federally-funded “Theatre Project” venues during the Depression until a head-and-neck injury forced Lancaster to leave the profession in 1939.
-Following service in World War II, Lancaster turned seriously to acting on Broadway, eventually capturing the attention of Hollywood agent Harold Hecht who recommended the actor to producer Hal Wallis for the central role of haunted former prizefighter-turned-crook “’Swede’ Andersen” in his upcoming film of The Killers (1946), based on the short story by Ernest Hemingway.
+Following service in World War II, Lancaster turned seriously to acting on Broadway, eventually capturing the attention of producer Hal Wallis, who signed the actor to a contract, which in turn suggested the actor to producer Mark Hellinger for the central role of haunted former prizefighter-turned-crook “’Swede’ Andersen” in the latter’s upcoming film of The Killers (1946), based on the short story by Ernest Hemingway.
 And so, at the age of 31, Lancaster made his film debut in a star-making performance, under the direction of master visualist Robert Siodmak, and opposite the impossibly-sexy Ava Gardner, in one of the key films noir of the 1940s.

 Beginning with his “comeback” performance as aging gangster “Lou Pascal” in director Louis Malle’s character-driven piece Atlantic City (1980), Lancaster settled comfortably into character roles for the remainder of his career, and is probably best remembered by modern audiences for his role as “Dr. Archibald ‘Moonlight’ Graham” in Field of Dreams (1989).
 However, in conclusion, this fan would like to point out two oft-overlooked performances in Lancaster’s vast filmography which equally showcase his unique qualities as an actor: first, as tragically-optimistic suburban he-man “Ned Merrill” in 1968’s The Swimmer and second, as manically-eccentric oil executive “Felix Happer” in 1983’s Local Hero.
 Skirting some narrow edge between magical charisma and dark dementia in both roles, separated by a distance of 15 years, Lancaster’s still-chiseled physical appearance in the former performance (at the age of 52) and still-overconfident swagger in the latter (at the age of 67) again belies an indelible depth of character and a flawed, all-too-human quality projected beneath the always-impressive surface.
 Join us, then, as some of our contributor’s record their first-viewing reactions to a whole slew of Burt Lancaster performances below!